 Academic amnesty helps returning students get a fresh start.
 Students who left FIU with a GPA below 2.0 or were academically dismissed from the university and have not enrolled in any university or college for at least 5 calendar years can apply for academic amnesty.

 If readmitted, students will begin with a 0.0 GPA.
 However, credit from previous university courses, in which a grade "C" or better was earned may be applied towards a degree (subject to determination by the college of the student's major).
 All prior courses attempted and grade received will be on the student's transcript.
-Students applying to a limited access program must meet the admission criteria of the program.
+Students applying to a Specialized Admissions program must meet the admission criteria of the program.
 Admitted students may not petition for any retroactive change on their academic record.

 Academic Salvage Policy